-Joseph was also kind enough to take some photos of Anne Bald's grave for me, and two of them are reproduced here with his permission:
+Joseph was also kind enough to take some photos of Anne Bald's grave for us, and two of them are reproduced here with his permission:

 Inscription on the stone: "Sacred to the Memory of Anne Bald wife of William Bald Esq Civil Engineer

 who Departed this life on the 5 of April 182* [date unclear - looks like 1820 or 1826; but see below]."

 Anne would have been the mother of Mary (probably), Charles and William.
 Although the date on Anne's memorial stone could be 1826, the facts indicate that it is likely to be 1823 or earlier.
 The reason for this is the more recent (April 2009) discovery in a local newspaper, the Ballina Impartial of 17 November 1823, of the marriage notice displayed left.
 This was found by Ivor Hamrock and sent to us by Joseph Yeomans, and many thanks to them.
 It shows the marriage in 1823 of William Bald to his second wife, Matilda Barrett.
 As William married his third wife, Margaret (see below), in 1842, Matilda would have been the mother of Edward, Joseph, Thomas, Margaret, Grisilda, Matilda and Catherine.